BarakStout/barakstout.github.io/apcompscia.md

 # AP Computer Science A

 ## About the exam
 AP Computer Science A is all about Object Oriented Programming in Java.
-This year will be on Friday, May 17, 2019 @ noon.
+This year will be on *Friday, May 17, 2019 @ noon*.
 The exam has 2 parts, both are 90 minutes long.
   * Part I - 40 Multiple Choice Questions
   * Part II - 4 Free Response Questions